cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ## Block type

-To specify a block type, Mindustry built-in block type must be specified, including the `@` sign at the beginning, for example `@switch`, `@micro-processor` or `@battery-large`.
+To specify a block type, a Mindustry built-in block type must be specified, including the `@` sign at the beginning, for example `@switch`, `@micro-processor` or `@battery-large`.
 Only built-in block types are supported at this moment, blocks added by mods cannot be used.

 All supported block types are listed below.

-<details><summary>Show full list of block in the Turret category.</summary>
+<details><summary>Show a full list of block in the Turret category.</summary>

 * `@duo`
 * `@scatter`